giampaolo/psutil/docs/api.rst

   .. method:: memory_info_ex()

-    Return a named tuple extending :meth:`memory_info` with additional platform-specific memory metrics.
+    Extends :meth:`memory_info` with additional platform-specific memory
+    metrics (all values in bytes).
 On platforms where extra fields are not implemented this returns the same result as :meth:`memory_info`.
-All numbers are expressed in bytes.

     +-------------+----------------+--------------------+
     | Linux       | macOS          | Windows            |